-In this work, we study the defense mechanisms to mitigate adversarial attacks in DNN-based FDIA detection.
-We evaluate three state-of-the-art defense methods and show that they have intrinsic limitations on adversarial prevention in FDIA detection.
-We then propose a general random input padding framework for DNN-based FDIA detection.
-Our framework can be easily adapted to the different ML models in the existing research \cite{ozay2015machine, yan2016detection, he2017real, deng2018false, james2018online, ayad2018detection, ashrafuzzaman2018detecting, niu2019dynamic, wang2020detection} with basic changes to configurations in the training process and detection deployment.
-We evaluate our approach with synthetic datasets generated from the IEEE standard 118-bus system.
-The result shows that the proposed framework can significantly mitigate adversarial attacks.
-Our main contributions include:
+In this work, we investigate defense mechanisms to mitigate adversarial attacks in DNN-based FDIA detection.
+As a baseline, we evaluate three typical defense methods in the computer vision domain and highlight their intrinsic limitations in preventing adversarial attacks in FDIA detection.
+Subsequently, we propose a general random input padding framework for DNN-based FDIA detection.
+Our framework can be easily adapted to different ML models used in existing research \cite{ozay2015machine, yan2016detection, he2017real, deng2018false, james2018online, ayad2018detection, ashrafuzzaman2018detecting, niu2019dynamic, wang2020detection} with simple changes to the configuration during training and detection deployment.
+We evaluate our approach using synthetic datasets generated from the IEEE standard 118-bus system.
+Our results demonstrate that the proposed framework can significantly mitigate adversarial attacks.
+Our main contributions are as follows:

 \begin{itemize}

 \item We highlight the need for robust DNN-based methods that are resilient to adversarial attacks and summarize the adversarial defense properties and requirements in FDIA detection.